This question trips up a lot of freelancers when buying insurance.

 If You Made A Mistake, What Could Be The Extent Of The Damage?

-Sorry to be a Debbie Downer, but think worst case scenario.
+Think worst case scenario.
 What’s your responsibility to the client?
 What’s at stake if you make a mistake?

 Say you’re a developer and have built an eCommerce store for a client.
 A bug in your code means it’s down for a day.
-How much income has your client possibly lost?
+How much income has your client lost?
 As the developer, you’re potentially liable and your client could seek compensation.

 Furthermore, if you’ve used this code in other client work—and the bug has affected their business—they could all seek compensation.